 Your School Year is visible to your Verified Teachers and helps them to manage your learning and what content is recommended to you.

-We use your IP address to help us geolocate you, so that we can comply with relevant privacy regulations.
-We log your IP address and the date and time you logged in for security purposes.
+We use your IP address to help us determine your geolocation, so that we can comply with relevant privacy regulations and show you content that is relevant for your location.
+We log your IP address along with the date and time you logged in for security purposes and to protect against cheating in assessment tasks.
+Your IP address may also be used in threat detection analysis.

 For these services, we must store non-email unique personal identifiers.
 Depending on how these identifiers are configured for your Institution(s), they may include your Personal Information.